 Fourth of July Parade – Independence Day is perhaps America’s top secular holiday.
 And while every town and city hosts its own parade, you can get a head start by joining the Fourth of July Midnight Parade in Gatlinburg, Tennessee – the first Independence Day parade in the nation.
 This year’s hoopla paid tribute to the men and women of the military and featured bagpipes, balloons, horses, marching bands, special floats, horses, and police and fire-department participants.
 It was attended by some 100,000 people, many of whom started reserving their spots along the route as early as 7 AM on July 3rd Fun fact: New York, the state with the most fireworks restrictions, also has the most fireworks-related injuries.
 Go figure…

 Macy’s Thanksgiving Day Parade – A tradition that started in 1924, the three-hour Macy’s-sponsored parade takes place in New York City every Thanksgiving Day.
-Starting at 9:00 AM at Macy’s flagship Street, the family-friendly event famously features large animal- and other character-shaped balloons.
-The latest balloon to be introduced – Hello Kitty in 2012.
-The parade also features live performances by famous musicians and cast members of Broadway shows, the Radio City Rockettes and, of course, Santa Claus in the finale.
-Fun fact: Felix the Cat was the first character balloon to appear (in 1927).
-Mickey Mouse was featured in 1934.
+Starting at 9:00 AM at Macy’s flagship Street, the event famously features marching bands, elaborate floats, celebrities, and giant iconic inflatables.
+The parade also includes live performances by famous musicians and cast members of Broadway shows,as well as the Radio City Rockettes.
+Fun fact: The TV broadcast of the Macy’s Thanksgiving Day Parade has won a total of twelve Emmy’s for outstanding achievement.

 Columbus Day Parade – Held on the second Monday of October, the Columbus Day Parade celebrates not just the explorer who discovered the Americas, but also Italian-American heritage, culture and contributions.
 The parade in New York City takes place on Fifth Avenue from 44th features over 35,000 participants, with bands, floats, and various contingents.
-Its Grand Marshalls famously include the leading lights of the Italian-American community, including Tony Bennett, Lee Iacocca, Mayor Rudolph Giuliani, Mario Andretti, and Sofia Loren, among others.
+Its Grand Marshals famously include the leading lights of the Italian-American community.
 It is watched by millions of TV viewers worldwide and over half a million spectators on the street.
 Fun fact: Columbus was actually looking for Asia when he discovered America.
 Amerigo Vespucci, who discovered this mistake, gave the country its name.

 Celebrate Columbus Day with Green Smoke!
 The leading brand of electronic cigarette is holding a Columbus Day Sale with 14.92% savings site-wide.
-Enjoy great savings on everything Green Smoke, from e-cig kits to cartomizers, batteries, and accessories.
-Discover an authentic smoking experience that’s smoke-less, odorless, and ash-free!
+Enjoy great savings on everything Green Smoke, from e-cig kits to cartridges, batteries, and accessories.
+Discover an unparalleled vaping experience, without having to worry about offensive odor, ash, or cigarette butts.
 But hurry…Green Smoke’s Columbus Day Sale ends October 14th!